Sigrid de Vries

 Since 2014, in his role as Executive Vice President Dr. Erb has been responsible for the setup of Volkswagen’s North American Engineering & Planning Center in Chattanooga, Tennessee.
 The center serves as a core entity for engineering related activities of Volkswagen in the region.
 The establishment of the center is a cornerstone of Volkswagen’s new strategy for the North American market.

 Dr. Erb joined Volkswagen Group in 2003 and has held various management positions at AUDI AG and Audi of America.
 In 2008, he started leading the office of the Chairman of the Supervisory Board of Volkswagen AG in Salzburg, Austria.

 Dr. Erb had spent several years as a lecturer for Quality Assurance at the University of Mainz, Germany.
 He earned degrees in Mechanical Engineering and Economics at Aachen University of Technology as well his PhD in Mechanical Engineering.

-Chairman of the Board of Management, Volkswagen Slovakia
+Chairman of the Board of Management and Member of the Board of Management, Production, Volkswagen Slovakia

 American management expert, London Business School

 Gary Hamel is one of the world’s most influential and iconoclastic business thinkers.
 He has worked with leading companies across the globe and is a dynamic and sought-after management speaker.
 Hamel has been on the faculty of the London Business School for more than 30 years and is the director of the Management Innovation eXchange.

 Hamel has written 17 articles for the Harvard Business Review and is the most reprinted author in the Review’s history.
 His landmark books have been translated into more than 25 languages.
 His most recent bestsellers are The Future of Management and What Matters Now.
 In these volumes, Hamel presents an impassioned plea for reinventing management and lays out a practical blueprint for building organizations that are “fit for the future.”